Leonezz/obsidian-tasks-calendar-wrapper/README.md

 goto command panel and find "Tasks Calendar Wrapper: Open Tasks Timeline View", select the command and the view will show up.

+## Installation

+This plugin is available on the community market.

 ## News

 I am currently re-implementing both the calendar and timeline views with typescript and react, so that they can be integrated in the plugin in a real way!